Back to overview

 Alternative products

-Note: In a first step, it is important to offer “correct” alternatives and, for example, to recommend other blouses to a blouse that has been viewed.
-Based on this, it is possible to work with segments.
-If it is known that a customer group particularly likes products of a certain brand, you can recommend other blouses of the preferred brand to these shop customers on the product detail page of the clicked blouse.
-By taking into account the individual preferences of each customer and the favourite colour, the right size, etc. for the product recommendations, you achieve 1:1 personalisation.
+Note: In the first step, these should be "correct" recommendations – for example, another blouse to go with a blouse that has been viewed.
+Building on this, you can work with segments.
+Does a customer group like a certain brand?
+Then you can recommend other blouses from exactly this brand to the shop customer on the product detail page of the blouse that has been clicked on.
+The more you respond to the individual preferences of each customer and take into account, for example, their favorite color and size for product recommendations, the more you will achieve 1:1 personalization.

-The image shows personalised product recommendations in the form of alternative blouses in the customer's favourite colour and matching size on a product detail page.
+The image shows personalized product recommendations in the form of alternative blouses in the customer's favorite color and size on a product detail page.

-The decisive factor here is the relevance of the product recommendations.
-You can ensure the relevance by taking personal preferences into account, ensuring the availability of the products, only offering products of the right size and presenting articles with matching content (e.g. a matching style for an outfit, compatible accessories for technical articles).
+With cross-selling, the relevance of the product recommendations displayed is crucial.
+You can ensure this by taking your customers' personal preferences into account, ensuring product availability, only offering products in the right size, and presenting relevant items (such as a matching style for an outfit or compatible accessories for technology).

 The image shows recommendations on a product detail page in Zero's online shop.
-Complementary items are shown that complement the selected product.
+Complementary items that complement the selected product are displayed.

-Example of complementary articles in Zero’s online shop (Source: Screenshot from zero.de)
+Example of complementary items in Zero's online shop (source: screenshot from zero.de)

-The picture shows a product detail page in the mobilezone online shop.
-Here, the customer is offered matching accessories for the selected product.
-The customer can like or dislike the displayed articles.
+The image shows a product detail page in the mobilezone online shop.
+Here, customers are offered accessories that match the selected product.
+Customers can like or dislike the items displayed.

 Example of product recommendations in the form of accessories with a like/dislike function in the mobilezone online shop (source: screenshot from mobilezone.ch)

-The picture shows a product set in the Outletcity Metzingen online shop.
+The image shows a product set in the Outletcity Metzingen online shop.
 Customers can put together a complete outfit here.

-“Outfit to last viewed product” as an example of a product set in the Outletcity Metzingen online shop (source: screenshot from outletcity.com)
+"Outfit matching the last product viewed" as an example of a product set in the Outletcity Metzingen online shop (source: screenshot from outletcity.com)

-Bundles in the form of “often bought together” are about recognising and offering thematically matching products in the range.
-For example, an online bookseller can directly offer the second volume of a book series or the film accompanying the book as a Blu-Ray.
+Bundles are part of cross-selling and follow the "often bought together" principle.
+The aim is to identify and suggest thematically related products in the range.
+For example, an online bookseller can offer the second volume of a book series or the film adaptation of the book on Blu-ray.

-The picture shows a product detail page in the Ex Libris online shop.
-Here the customer is offered a bundle consisting of two Harry Potter novels.
+The image shows a product detail page in the Ex Libris online shop.
+Here, customers are offered a bundle consisting of two Harry Potter novels.

 Example of product recommendations in the form of a bundle in the Ex Libris online shop (source: screenshot from exlibris.ch)